cameron-yee/callandor/README.md

 column type to `number`.
 Once you convert the file, you can append the objects directly to the `purchases.json` file.

+**NOTE**: Recurring items can be duplicated in `purchases.json` so be careful if you do not want these to be double counted.

 ### Options

 - categories: list of category names to display information about on the dashoard
 - subCategories: list of sub-category names to display information about on the dashoard
 - fixedItems (true/false): include fixed information on the dashboard
+- recurring (true/false): include recurring items in monthly budget
+  * If true, set up recurring items in `src/data/recurring.json`.
 - yearLook (true/false): include net information for months of the selected year on the dashboard